Experienced Las Vegas Military Divorce Lawyers

 In some cases, the former spouse may also make a “deemed election” within 1 year of the divorce, but only if the member elected SBP coverage when first eligible to do so.
-Important and unforgiving time limitations apply so you will need to seek out advice from an experienced family law lawyer in Las Vegas to make sure that your rights to these important benefits are protected.
+Important and unforgiving time limitations apply so you will need to seek out advice from an experienced military divorce law firm to make sure that your rights to these important benefits are protected.

 Uniformed Services Former Spouse Protection Act (USFSPA) – Visit the website of the Defense Finance and Accounting Service to learn more about the Uniformed Services Former Spouses’ Protection Act (USFSPA), 10 U.S.C.
 1408.
 The USFSPA recognizes the right of state courts to distribute military retired pay to a spouse or former spouse and it provides a method of enforcing these orders through the Department of Defense.

 10 U.S. Code § 1408 – Payment of retired or retainer pay in compliance with court orders – Visit the LLI website to read the language of Section 1408 regarding the payment or retirement pay under orders for child support, alimony, or division of property including as a division of community property.
 The statute allows the court to treat retired pay as property of the service member and the spouse.
 Also, learn more about the benefits for dependents who are victims of abuse by service members losing the right to retired pay.

-Finding a Lawyer for a Military Divorce in Clark County, NV
+Finding a Military Divorce Attorney in Clark County, NV